Key takeaways:

 What causes prostate cancer?

 Essentially, cancer is caused by out-of-control cell growth.
 Mutations or breaks in cellular DNA in specific genes are the driving factors in cancerous cells.
-The mutations occur either in genes that promote cancer (oncogenes) or in genes that stop cell growth is what causes cancer cells to replicate.
+The mutations occur either in genes that promote cancer (oncogenes) or in genes that stop cell growth.
 While mutations happen all the time during DNA replication, we have built-in DNA repair mechanisms that usually catch and correct the mutations.
 Excessive damage to DNA, such as from genotoxic substances or radiation, can result in cancer-causing mutations that replicate and result in tumors.[ref]

 Commonly, mutations found in prostate cancer cells are in the TP53 (tumor protein p53) gene.[ref]
 TP53 is a tumor suppressor gene that keeps cells from dividing and growing uncontrolled.
 Mutations that prevent TP53 from working can lead to cancer.